Biodiversity Projects in

 Centre on behalf of the Worcestershire Recorders.

-project involved mapping communities' visions for the future of
+this project involved mapping communities' visions for the future

 Tomorrow's Heathland Heritage

 This HLF funded project ran for four years from January 2002 until